Geospatial data visualization for targeting local markets is an audience-targeting strategy growing at an impressive rate.

 Geospatial data visualization can facilitate competitor analysis, especially for targeting local markets.

-Geospatial Data Analytics tools and GIS softwares allow you to add data in layers.
+Geospatial Data Analytics tools and GIS software allow you to add data in layers.

 Overlay your target local market with your competitor data, such as location, customer preference, and market share, to gain meaningful insights.